Icinga/icinga2/doc/2-getting-started.md

 #### <a id="cli-command-pki"></a> Cli command: Pki

-Provides the cli commands to
+Provides the CLI commands to

 * generate a new local CA
 * generate a new CSR or self-signed certificate